Mitchell van der Gaag

-Mitchell van der Gaag (born 22 October 1971) is a Dutch professional football coach and former player who played as a centre-back, currently the assistant manager of Manchester United.
+Mitchell van der Gaag (born 22 October 1971) is a Dutch professional football coach and former player who played as a centre-back.
+He was most recently the head coach of Swiss Super League side FC Zürich.

-He made 208 Eredivisie appearances and scored 19 goals, for NEC, Sparta Rotterdam, PSV and Utrecht.
+He made 208 Eredivisie appearances, scoring 19 goals, for NEC, Sparta Rotterdam, PSV and Utrecht.
 Abroad, he had spells at Motherwell in the Scottish Premier League and Marítimo in Portugal's Primeira Liga, playing 174 total games for the latter and scoring 19 times.

 As a manager, van der Gaag led several teams including Marítimo and Belenenses in Portugal, as well as Excelsior and NAC in his country.

 Playing career

 Van der Gaag was born in Zutphen, Gelderland.
 After graduating from PSV Eindhoven's youth academy, he spent three seasons on loan to NEC Nijmegen and Sparta Rotterdam, returning to Eindhoven for a further three years but never being an important first-team figure, however.

 In January 1995, van der Gaag signed with Motherwell.
-He scored a career-best seven goals in 28 games in his second full season to help the Steelmen narrowly avoid relegation from the Scottish Premier Division, and subsequently returned to the Eredivisie with FC Utrecht.
+He scored a career-best seven goals in 28 games in his second full season to help the Steelmen narrowly avoid relegation from the Scottish Premier Division, and subsequently returned to the Eredivisie with Utrecht.

-For the 2001–02 campaign, van der Gaag joined Portugal's C.S.
-Marítimo, going on to be one of the Madeira club's most influential players as it consolidated in the Primeira Liga.
-He netted six times in 2003–04, helping the team finish sixth and qualify for the UEFA Cup.
+For the 2001–02 campaign, van der Gaag joined Portugal's Marítimo, going on to be one of the Madeira club's most influential players as it consolidated in the Primeira Liga.
+He scored six times in 2003–04, helping the team finish sixth and qualify for the UEFA Cup.